kb-dk/ds-datahandler/README.md

 Edit  conf/ds-datastore.logback.xml

 Make a ds-datastore.yaml file.
 (Make a copy of /conf/ds-datastore-environment.yaml rename it, and edit the properties).
+To ingest into a local ds-storage tomcat server, you need to have ds-storage  running (just mvn jetty:run and change jetty port pom plugin)

 See the file [DEVELOPER.md](DEVELOPER.md) for developer specific details and how to deploy to tomcat.